DSV Alvin: Early career

 Alvin, first of its ship class of deep submergence vehicle (DSV), was built to dive to 2440 m.
 Each of the Alvin-class DSVs have different depth capabilities.
-However Alvin is the only one seconded to the National Oceanic and Atmospheric Administration (NOAA), with the others staying with the United States Navy.
+However, Alvin is the only one seconded to the National Oceanic and Atmospheric Administration (NOAA), with the others staying with the United States Navy.

 Alvin's first deep sea tests took place off Andros Island, the Bahamas, where it made a successful 12-hour, uncrewed tethered 7500 ft test dive.
-On 20 July 1965 Alvin made its first 6000 ft crewed dive for the Navy to obtain certification.
-On 17 March 1966, Alvin was used to locate a submerged 1.45-megaton hydrogen bomb lost in a United States Air Force midair accident over Palomares, Spain.
-The bomb, found resting nearly 2500 ft deep, was raised intact on 7 April.
-On 6 July 1967, the Alvin was attacked by a swordfish during dive 202.
-The swordfish became trapped in the Alvin's skin, and the Alvin was forced to make an emergency surface.
+On July 20, 1965 Alvin made its first 6000 ft crewed dive for the Navy to obtain certification.
+On March 17, 1966, Alvin was used to locate a submerged 1.45-megaton hydrogen bomb lost in a United States Air Force midair accident over Palomares, Spain.
+The bomb, found resting on a steep slope nearly 2500 ft deep, was located by Alvin but the submersible had difficulty raising it up, initially causing it to fall deeper to 2800 ft.
+The bomb was eventually raised intact on April 7 by a Navy CURV-I and the experience gained by the Alvin crew's 34 dives with over 220 hours logged led to new improvements to the vehicle's navigations systems.

+On July 6, 1967, the Alvin was attacked by a swordfish during dive 202.
+The swordfish became trapped in the Alvin's skin.
 The attack took place at 2000 ft below the surface.
 The fish was recovered at the surface and cooked for dinner.
-During Dive 209, on 24 September 1968 Alvin found an F6F Hellcat, #42782, 125 miles southeast of Nantucket.
-The aircraft had ditched 30 September 1944 during carrier qualifications, with the pilot surviving.
+During Dive 209, on September 24, 1968 Alvin found an F6F Hellcat, #42782, 125 miles southeast of Nantucket.
+The aircraft had ditched September 30, 1944 during carrier qualifications, with the pilot surviving.